opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

     **optional**
     A list of schedules associated with this report type.
 See ``Schedules`` section below.

-document_id
+official_identifier
     **optional**
-    Upstream identifier of the associated document if one exists, such as the filing ID assigned by the Senate Office of Public Record
+    Upstream identifier of the disclosure if one exists, such as the filing ID assigned by the Senate Office of Public Record

 submitted_date
     **optional**